Gilligan’s Island Transcript

 DREAM SEQUENCE - INT.
 HAREM - DAY

 Skipper is dressed in middle-eastern attire, wearing a turban and sitting on pillows.
 Vaguely middle-eastern MUSIC plays.
 An incense burner wafts smoke.
-Skipper CLAPS twice.
+Skipper claps twice.
 Ginger, Mary Ann, and Mrs. Howell enter.
 They are dressed as harem wives.
 They bow to Skipper.
 The MUSIC switches to a modern tempo and the women begin dancing.
 Mrs. Howell dances a modern (1960s-style) dance, while Ginger and Mary Ann dance in traditional harem style.
 They stop dancing.

 SKIPPER